njaard/sonnerie/README.md

 * No query language
 * Transactional: a transaction is completely committed or not at all.
 * Isolated: A transaction doesn't see updates from other transactions or expose its changes until it has been committed.
+Note the semantics of "last record wins" - if two transactions write two values with same key and timestamp, then the last completed transaction will eventually be the retained one.
 * Durable: committed data is resistant to loss from unexpected shutdown.
 * Nanosecond-resolution timestamps (64 bit), 1970-2554
 * No weird dependencies, no virtual machines, one single native binary for the command line tool
-* floating point, integer, and string values, multiple columns per sample
+* Floating point, integer, and string values, multiple columns per sample
+* Concurrent reading of ranges with Rayon - do a "map-reduce" style query from Rust in 30 seconds per billion records per core on modern hardware.

 Sonnerie runs on Unix-like systems and is developed on Linux.